Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/3-windows-function/4-partition-by/partition-by.md

 That’s exactly what PARTITION BY Country does — it resets the ranking inside each group.

 ## Syntax

-    SELECT
-    Category,
-    ProductName,
-    Price,
     ROW_NUMBER() OVER (
-        PARTITION BY Category   -- The "Reset" button ORDER BY Price DESC      -- The "Sequence" logic ) AS RankInCategory
+    PARTITION BY Category        -- resets per category ORDER BY Price DESC          -- mandatory for ranking ) AS RankInCategory
-    FROM Products;

 ## When to Use